 Is the problem of stupidity worse than its has been in years past with an onslaught of frivolous American lawsuits on the rise?
-Does this reality highlight an on going educational gap?
+Does this reality highlight an on going common sense issue?
 Is it getting worse?

-Stupid people continue to do stupid things like commit petty crime, act without common sense and believe they are always right.
+Stupid people continue to do stupid things like commit petty crime, act without good judgement and believe they are always right.

-Are these individuals making society less educated?
+Are these individuals making society more chaotic?
 How can we win the war on stupidity?

 People just love to act stupid.
 They fail to realize their stupidity is a problem.
-Just look at the crime statistics and lack of education among all Americans.
-Studies have shown that a large percentage of Americans fall below the standard IQ test scores of intelligence.
+Just look at the crime statistics and lack of education among some Americans.

 Can individuals make more better decisions?